felixxvo7/ETE-Stock-Market-Analysis-Prediction-Sys/README.md

 ## **Project Overview**

-This project is a comprehensive solution for collecting, analyzing, and visualizing stock market data.
-The system performs web scraping, exploratory data analysis (EDA), and predictive modeling using machine learning techniques to provide insights and forecasts for stock prices.
+The End-to-End Stock Market Analysis and Prediction project seeks to provide a complete solution for evaluating and forecasting stock market data.
+This project combines a variety of data science techniques, including web scraping, exploratory data analysis (EDA), and predictive modeling with machine learning algorithms.
+The system gathers stock market data from several web sources, cleans and processes it, and then stores it in a PostgreSQL database for efficient querying.
+The project also uses interactive data visualizations like Plotly Dash and Power BI to provide consumers with dynamic and relevant information.
+The project forecasts stock price fluctuations using machine learning techniques like KNN classification, which provides useful information for financial market decision-making.

-The project follows a structured data science pipeline, integrating PostgreSQL for data management, Power BI for additional visualization, and Plotly Dash for interactive analytics.

 ------------------------------------------------------------------------